DrPaulBrewer/csv-file-creator/README.md

 `data: Array[Array[number|string]]` is an array of rows, each row itself an array of numbers and/or strings.
 Each row can be a different length.

+There is no return value.
+The function will attempt to cause a csv file containing the data to be written out from a browser to the user's filesystem, or from nodejs to the host's filesystem.
+In this form there is no indication of success or failure.
+The creation process itself is asynchronous on nodeJS, and usually involves a modal "save file" dialogue on the browser.
+In some browsers the modal save file dialogue can be disabled manually by the user, but not from browser javascript code.

 ##

 ##Limitations: